ganeshkonchada/BooksSearchApp/README.md

 # BooksSearchApp

-This app used add, view, edit, delte books.
+This app used to add, view, edit, delete books.